jbaxe2/blackboard.rest.dart/README.md

 Assume that an application (with key/secret) has been established with a Learn server.

-Obtain a token to use throughout a session:
+Create a Blackboard REST OAuth2 instance that will be used to obtain a token for service requests:

-*BlackboardRestOAuth2 oauth2 = getOAuth2Instance ('host', 'clientId', 'secret');*
+*BlackboardRestOAuth2 oauth2 = getOAuth2Instance (
+  Uri.parse ('host'), 'clientId', 'secret'
+);*

 If obtaining an authorization code: